DoubangoTelecom/idoubs/branches/2.0/readme.txt

 4) == Short presentation for developers ==
 Right now the documentation is not ready yet but if you are already developing with "android-ngn-stack" you should not have any problem with "ios-ngn-stack" as we are using the same classes, functions, engine, philosophy, …
 The best way to start programing with the NGN stack is to study the source code of "testAudioCall" application.
+In the coming days we will release the source code of iDoubs.

 a) Including all header files
 in order to have access to all functions of the framework, you must include the stack header file: